Jon Russell (footballer): Club career

 Born in Hounslow, Russell joined Chelsea at under-7 level.
 He turned professional in October 2017.
 He moved on loan to Accrington Stanley in October 2020.
 He moved to Huddersfield Town in July 2021.
 He scored his first goal for the club on 23 February 2022 when he scored a late winner in a 2–1 win against Cardiff City.

 On 31 January 2023, Russell joined EFL League One side Barnsley for an undisclosed fee.

 International career

 On 13 September 2022, Russell was called up by the Jamaica national football team.

+On 26 March 2023, Russell makes his debut for Jamaica in the 2022–23 CONCACAF Nations League group play match against Mexico entering in the 66th minute for Ravel Morrison.

 Style of play

 He has been described as "a very tall box-to-box midfield player who can also play as a number 10 and has a great eye for a pass".

 Personal life

 Russell is a member of the Church of Jesus Christ of Latter-day Saints.